lijiahao008/EatBnb/README.md

 ![search]

 #### Messages and Live Chat
 EatBnb also has a built-in messaging system with a live chat feature.
-Users are able to send messages to the other users, move conversation to trash, check sent messages, start a group conversation and start a live chat as requested.
+Users are able to send messages to the other users, move conversation to trash, check sent messages, start a group conversation.

 ![messages]

+The live chat feature is built using Action cable, it's a websocket framework utilizing redis and was built into Rails 5.
+Below is a demonstration of the feature in action.

+![live-chat-demo]

 [eatbnb]: https://eatbnb.herokuapp.com/
 [mailboxer]: https://github.com/mailboxer/mailboxer